NilsBade/PythonChamberApp/README.md

 itself, again generates all subwindows as objects.

 Each subwindow is defined as an own class and owned by the mainwindow.
-Everything that can be managed just in the GUI, is implemented as private function in each window-class.
+Everything that can be managed just by the GUI, is implemented as private function in each window-class.
 In the properties of each subwindow-class all the interactive GUI-objects are listed to give an overview what can be 'used'.
-These GUI objects are connected to more complex callback functions be the ProcessController throughout it's init().
+These GUI objects are connected to more complex callback functions by the ProcessController throughout it's init().

 To prevent the app from freezing despite the network communication with other devices, the app uses a threadpool to manage requests to other devices.
-Every request to the chamber via http has its own thread-slot in the processController, allowing only one request at a time.
-Communication with the VNA works the same way.
+Every request to the chamber via http has **the same** thread-slot - *ui_chamber_control_process* - in the processController, allowing only one request at a time.

+Communication with the VNA works via a GPIB Cable (General Purpose Instrument Bus).
+The commands are implemented with the pyvisa package and the communication also runs in one assigned 'thread-slot', namely *ui_vna_control_process*.

 The AutoMeasurementProcess is implemented as a whole own thread that is run by the app in the background.
 It organizes movements and measurements in alternating fashion and sends feedback to the GUI via signals.

-Always when another thread (worker) is started, its signals are connected to GUI functions as Slots beforehand, so that update messages from threads running in the background appear on the GUI without freezing it.
+Always when another thread
+(worker) is started, its signals are connected to GUI functions as Slots beforehand, so that update messages from threads running in the background appear on the GUI without freezing it.
-If you want to develop more functionality that may long computation or file-read-time, please consider to implement methods so that they can be processed by a worker-thread in the background and send their results via signals.
+If you want to develop more functionality that may need long computation- or file-read-time, please consider to implement methods so that they can be processed by a worker-thread in the background and send their results via signals.

 The Display Measurement Window is implemented without multithreading eventhough reading files may take time.